Nucleic acid notation: DNA Skyline

 With the growing availability of font editors, Jarvius and Landegren devised a novel set of genetic symbols, known as the DNA Skyline font, which uses increasingly taller blocks to represent the different DNA bases.
+Two fonts are provided: GATC where G is the tallest, and the complementary CTAG where C is the tallest.
 While reminiscent of Cowin et al.'s spatially distributed Stave Projection, the DNA Skyline font is easy to download and permits translation to and from the IUPAC notation by simply changing the font in most standard word processing applications.

+OB gene example rendered using Symbols for Legacy Computing: